Views:

 • members of the 1995 Section who retire with entitlement to Officer benefits

-• members of the 1995 Section who transfer out of the NHS Pension Scheme.
+• members of the 1995 Section who transfer out of the NHS Pension Scheme

 We'll identify when there's been a pensionable pay increase in excess of the allowable amount, calculate any charges due from the EA and collect payment of the charge.

-If there's a charge, an invoice will be sent to the employer after the members award has been processed.
+If there's a charge, an invoice will be sent to the employer after the member's award has been processed.

-Final pay control only applies to pay rises awarded after 1 April 2014.
+FPC only applies to pay rises awarded after 1 April 2014.

-Pay increase dates are not recorded on a members record.
+Pay increase dates are not recorded on a member's record.
 The information will be manually requested from the employer if an excess pay increase is suspected.

-Final pay control does not apply to death benefits.
+FPC does not apply to death benefits.

 Salary sacrafice is not excluded from the charges.